AhmedSamy16/alx-low_level_programming/0x0A-argc_argv/README.md

 1-args.c => Prints the number of arguments passed to the program.
 2-args.c => Prints the arguments passed to the program.
 3-mul.c => Multiplies the numbers passed to the program.
+4-add.c => Adds the numbers passed to the program.